catara/rocksmith-custom-song-toolkit/README.md

 [-] fix import when w duplic doenst import new
 [] why grp is not correct for smnoko
 [] whatsw eof

-## done:
-(prev release)
-1.0 b6 (10.07.2023) Finalising GuitarPro simple time distri…
-[x] fix expand move notes (inlc negative move)
-[x] fix custom attributes use for standard in getextrattrib [x] fix duplications no running at end
-[x] fix get extra atrib running at end
-[.] fix old is not copied (fed up options , whodid it?)
-[x] fix sqlite delete conv when smallewr letters
-[x] again fixing pack
-	[x] (NOT waas a opck issue) add info for not not imp folders/non songs(dclm file) [x] at delete/copy_old dont delete/copy if old not avail [-] fixed sqlite select when from is small caps and also standarized at select " to ' and added ;
-[x] fix sql-lite standarization issues when replacing strcomp w iif (util files) []change to wem audiokinetik 2023
-[]remove old cell based ref inmaindb
-[]add to way 1&2:
-	[] dont move 1
-	[] only move if all stay before of eachother
-[] import songs w audio issues (ogg file; also adding additional 2019 wem ref)
-	overcome the audio issues
-	[x] nin
-	hives
-	[x] 8sodagreen
-	Only the Good Die Young
-	Rise-Against_Sooner-or-Later_v1
-	Killers_GLAMOROUS-INDIE-ROCK-N-ROLL
-[-] reimport old missing imports button
-[-] add bonus&parts and full no of tracks to duplicate manag
-	[] is alternate track also any option?
-[.] u2 vulcano
-[] fix button autosize font in mainDB check duplicate window issue in displaying/comparing tracks

 # Version History(release date):